 Overnight visitors need a Temporary Parking Permit, which can be obtained from Public Safety.

 Campus visitors who receive a parking citation from WLC should immediately present the citation to the faculty/staff member or WLC student they were visiting.
 The faculty/staff member or student will forward the citation with an explanation to Public Safety.

 Wisconsin Lutheran is a residential campus and its students, faculty, and staff will be asked to support and help enforce the following parking policy to ensure that all vehicles are being used and parked properly.
-The motor vehicle policy was developed by a parking committee comprised of students, faculty, and staff, and is administered by the Public Safety Director and WLC Public Safety.
-Wisconsin Lutheran College Public Safety is located on the parking level of the Recreation Complex.
+The motor vehicle policy was developed by a parking committee comprised of students, faculty, and staff, and is administered by WLC Public Safety.
+The Public Safety Office is located on the lower level of the Recreation Complex.

 Student Permit Application Information

-Student parking permit applications may be picked up at the Public Safety office during regular working hours, or download the application here: Parking Permit (pdf).
+Student parking permit applications may be picked up at the Facilities Management Office during regular working hours, or download the application here: Parking Permit (pdf).

-- The parking policy is in affect the entire calendar year, 24 hours a day.
+- The parking policy is in effect the entire calendar year, 24 hours a day.

 - Parking areas are assigned to students, staff, faculty, and visitors.
 Vehicles must be parked only in areas designated by the type of permit displayed.